nica-f/tvm802-mdgen/examples/README.md

 step #2 - edit the config

-for each uniqe componente add the actual feeder, nozzle to use, speed and height
+for each uniqe component add the actual feeder, nozzle to use, speed and height, foolowing example assumes that the configged file gets saved to feeders-configged.csv

 step #3 - generate machine data